 Female travelers face variable security risks depending upon their profile, destination and activities conducted.
-The attitude towards women can be quite modern in the metropolitan cities, but patriarchal structures remain deeply entrenched in smaller towns and rural areas.
+The attitude towards women can be quite modern in metropolitan cities, but patriarchal structures remain deeply entrenched in smaller towns and rural areas.
 Unwelcome low-level verbal advances by curious or emboldened men (locally known as ‘eve-teasing’) is the most common form of harassment; however, more serious incidents of sexual assault are increasing, especially in urban areas and tourist destinations across the country.

-To mitigate these risks, women travelers should employ security precautions including: dressing conservatively – it is best to carry a scarf or shawl, and wear loose-fitting clothing that covers the chest, arms to the elbow and legs; maintaining a formal tone with men not known to you; not travelling alone after dark without a trusted male companion; keeping an eye on drinks in nightclubs and bars to avoid being drugged, including when in the company of a recent or casual acquaintance; relaying taxi and driver details to a colleague/trusted contact/relative prior to boarding the vehicle, particularly at night-time; and carrying a mobile telephone programmed with useful and emergency contact numbers at all times.
+To mitigate these risks, women travelers should employ security precautions including dressing conservatively – it is best to carry a scarf or shawl, and wear loose-fitting clothing that covers the chest, arms to the elbow, and legs; maintaining a formal tone with men not known to you; not traveling alone after dark without a trusted male companion; keeping an eye on drinks in nightclubs and bars to avoid being drugged, including when in the company of a recent or casual acquaintance; relaying taxi and driver details to a colleague/trusted contact/relative prior to boarding the vehicle, particularly at night-time; and carrying a mobile telephone programmed with useful and emergency contact numbers at all times.

 Tipping is common in India (where service charges are not included) and a small tip of Rs 50-100 will be highly appreciated.
 Most restaurants and hotels will add a surcharge of 10-15% to the bill.

 - Banking hours: 10.30-15.30 and until 12.00 on Saturdays; private banks tend to work longer hours.